 What is your strategy?

 I am young (33) and willing & able to take risk.
 For anyone in my position, one would recommend a large allocation to equities.
 But might there be a better way to hold those equities?
-Theoretically and historically, it can be shown that by holding an uncorrelated set of assets (e.g. S&P 500 & long Treasuries) and adding leverage, one could achieve a similar volatility profile with greater returns than by holding the S&P alone.
+Theoretically and historically, it can be shown that by holding an uncorrelated set of assets (e.g. S&P 500 & long Treasuries) and adding leverage, one can achieve better risk adjusted returns than by holding the S&P alone.

 What is the evidence supporting your strategy?